Anaerobic Sludge Digestion

-Power from Anaerobic Sludge Digestion Enables WWTW Operators to Show “Green” Credentials
+Power from Anaerobic Sludge Digestion Enables WWTW Operators to Achieve Truly “Green” Credentials

 On top of the benefits already stated the anaerobic digestion of WWTW sludge produces enough power to, an many cases, supply at least half of the electricity demand of the WWTW that creates it.
 So, it is not surprising that so many of these plants are being built or are already in operation.
 Unlike anaerobic digestion of food waste, sludge produces a much lower biogas yield per unit dry mass volume, and can be slow to produce this gas.
 The amount of biogas per unit volume of sludge can however be greatly increased by pre-treating the sludge to break up the structure of the sludge cells by adding a further treatment stage before the digester.
 This is usually done by hydrolysis in which the sludge is heated under pressure for a period of time.
 Another method is to apply micro-wave radiation within the fermentation tank, to achieve the same result.